seed-rs/seed/README.md

 ## Quickstart

 ### Setup
-This package requires you to install [Rust](https://www.rust-lang.org/tools/install) - This will enable the CLI commands below:
+This framework requires you to install [Rust](https://www.rust-lang.org/tools/install) - This will enable the CLI commands below:

  You'll need a recent version of Rust: `rustup update`